winitzki/CocoaJoin/README.md

 	})

 Here we have put the reaction body into its own block for visual clarity, but this is not necessary.
 Also, it is optional whether to inject the molecules with the comma operator or through separate statements `[a put:x+y]; [c put];`.
 The reaction block returns nothing.

+Note that we have used the name `dummy` for the argument of the empty type.
+This is necessary for technical reasons (the CPP macros are insufficiently powerful here).
+We are required to specify names for all arguments, even if the value is empty.
+So the reaction body will see a local variable named `dummy` with value equal to `[NSNull null]`.

 The `reply` operator:
 - reply with value `val` to a fast molecule named `name`